Confidaunt/quartz_NystarRetired/content/People/Ronald Dadopolus.md

 Cause: None
 draft: false
 ---
-Summary: A fruit seller from the slums that wore heavy cologne.
+A fruit seller from the slums that wore heavy cologne.
 Koyuki identified him after Victor transmuted him into a water elemental as water elementals don't wear cologne or have heartbeats.

-Appearance:

-First Met:

-Last Met: